Sandringham History: A tribute to a Queen

 Record-time (since 2000): 1’34’’5 by Obligate (2019).

-The race is run in 2021 for the 55th time
+The race is run in 2025 for the 59th time

-The 2020 edition
+The 2024 edition

 History

-During an official visit to France, Queen Elizabeth II of England spent two hours at Longchamp races on 18 May 1972, in the company of the chairman of French racing’s governing body, Marcel Boussac.
+During an official visit to France, Queen Elizabeth II of England spent two hours at the Longchamp races on 18 May 1972 in the company of the chairman of French racing’s governing body, Marcel Boussac.
 To mark the occasion, a race for 3-year-old fillies over 1 mile, the Prix des Lilas, was rechristened the "Coupe de Sa Majesté la Reine Elizabeth".
 On the day, victory went to Arosa owned by Margrit Batthyany, to whom the Queen presented a cup.
 The following year, the race was held again, but this time under the name of the Prix de Sandringham – after the English sovereign’s private stud farm – and elevated to Group 3 status.

 Sandringham

-Persimmon offered the stable the Derby and the St.Leger in 1897, while Diamond Jubilee did even better in 1900 by winning the 2,000 Guineas as well as those two races, a combination known as the Triple Crown.
+Persimmon offered the stable the Derby and St.Leger in 1897, while Diamond Jubilee did even better in 1900 by winning the 2,000 Guineas and those two races, a combination known as the Triple Crown.
 After he became King in 1901, Edward VII was victorious for a third time in the Derby in 1909 with Minoru, who was not a product of Sandringham but had been loaned to the stable by Colonel Hall-Walker (the future Lord Wavertree), who had bred him at his Tully Stud in Ireland.

 Having acceded to the throne in 1952, Queen Elizabeth immediately demonstrated her enthusiasm for horse racing and breeding, as the royal colours were prominent in the 1953 Derby with Aureole, born at Sandringham in 1950.
 Despite having to content himself with second place behind Pinza, Aureole distinguished himself as a 4-year-old in the Coronation Cup and King George VI and Queen Elizabeth Stakes).
 Four other of Sandringham’s residents have carried the royal silks to victory in Group 1 races: Almeria (Yorkshire Oaks in 1957), Pall Mall (2,000 Guineas in 1958), Highclere (1,000 Guineas and Prix de Diane in 1974) and Dunfermline (Oaks and St Leger in 1977).
-Two more great winners, Carrozza and Hopeful Venture were not bred at Sandringham but loaned to the Queen by the National Stud.
+Two more great winners, Carrozza and Hopeful Venture, were not bred at Sandringham but were loaned to the Queen by the National Stud.

 Owners